Media Overview

 It is important to recognise the importance of Alternative text or Alt Text, this is a feature to help visually impaired users understand images and is used to convey the “why” of the image as it relates to the content webpage.
 When the page is displayed using software tools for the visually impaired, this description is read aloud along with the page content.
 It should also be noted that this text is also used to support Search Engine Optimisation.

 A description of the image should be inserted in the Alt Text box provided when the image is uploaded.
-The following points should be considered when writing the Alt Text for all non-decorative images.:
+When writing the Alt Text for all non-decorative images, the following should be noted:

 • Avoid the use of “image of” or “photo of”.